 Third, fast fashion is bad for the environment.
 We’ve all been seeing how nature started to blossom after just a few weeks without human intervention.
 Consumers are growing more conscious and conscientious, so sustainable fashion is really paving the way for the future of the fashion industry.

 Finally, women are beginning to care more and more about how clothes look and feel on them as an individual.
-Body acceptance and self-love has blossomed in 2020—which is incredible!
+Body acceptance and self-love has blossomed—which is incredible!
 It’s less about trying to “fit in” with the crowd and more about finding evergreen pieces that look stunning on you and accentuating your best features.